human-conditions/yodrew.github.io-original/_pages/darkroom-retreat.md

 	- learn the idea of the hygienic (passive) attitude toward healing.
 No need to believe it before seeing its truth for yourself in darkness.
 	- assimilate my discoveries and avoid my many errors
 - [*design*](/design) and [*make*](/make) a darkroom (1 month)
-- learn enough about eating frugivorously to feel satisfied (1 month to read and apply Graham's book)
+- learn enough about eating frugivorously to feel satisfied (1 month to read and test Graham's book)
-- schedule a retreat
 - arrange support.
 This is important for mechanical and psychical reasons.
 See [*protocol > support*](/protocol#support)
+- schedule a retreat
 - obtain food

-Deeper preparation than that is made in the same way as for weeks in traction in a hospital bed after a car crash.
-Ie, it is too late.
-You are already prepared.
+- begin

+Next we will discuss the psychological implications of hygienic darkroom retreating.

 &nbsp;

 [^1]: Herbert Shelton, [*Science and Fine Art of Natural Hygiene*](/nhs.pdf), p 35
 [^2]: Ibid, p 139
 [^3]: Ayn Rand, _The Virtue of Selfishness_, p18, "The Objectivist Ethics"